lukerbs/radio-wave-classifier/README.md

 * Code for loading training data
 * Code for extracting hamming fingerprints from signal embeddings
 * Code for visualizing signal embeddings in t-SNE

+# References:
+This work was inspired by the paper *Over the Air Deep Learning Based Signal Classification*